 If you are international applicant who will be on Study Permit, please contact your educational institution(s) to mail or email your official transcript of marks:

+Applicants who have met all admission requirements at the time of application will be given priority.
 Conditional admission may be considered for applicants who have completed a minimum of three (3) or more admission requirement courses by the document deadline of March 15.
 Applicants who are enrolled in a remaining admission requirement course at or beyond the admission deadline may be offered conditional admission provided they are enrolled in the courses for which they have a deficit.
 Preference will be given to students to have completed all course requirements by the document deadline.

 Applicants who have been admitted conditionally must satisfy all conditions outlined by the program including the completion of all admission requirement courses.
 An official transcript showing completion of these courses must be submitted to the University of Regina by June 30.